JamesMcN4242/AdventOfCode2022/README.md

 # Day Ten (C#)
 The only struggle I had with today's puzzle was actually reading it.
 The logic itself is easy to follow, but how it was worded threw my brain for a loop today.
 Made 3 or 4 small errors in a row until I read through it all again.
 Mein Gehirn ist kaputt.

+# Day Eleven (C#)
+Some real monkey business going on here....
+I'll see myself out.
+Today was the first day I needed to find a hint for the part 2 solution.
+In hindsight it was pretty obvious, but isn't something that I need generally in life, so it completely stumped me.